Q: What is SAVE?

 Q: How can I start a chapter?

-A: Contact National SAVE for the SAVE Essentials Sampler.
+A: Download the SAVE Essentials Sampler.
 Inside you will learn about the history and goals of SAVE.
 Also included are sample pledges, sample activities and an action planning form.
 If you are starting a chapter at your school, permission from the school principal must be obtained.
 Then find 1-2 teachers, parents, or school resource officers to serve as advisors.
 Advise the student council and announce the first meeting to the student body.

 Q: How often do chapters meet?